layik/layik.github.io/README.md

 This README:
 -

-This read me serves both Layik's GitHub Pages and the [Repo](https://github.com/layik/layik.github.io)
+This readme.md file serves both Layik's GitHub Pages and the [Repo](https://github.com/layik/layik.github.io)

 A microblog without much Jekyll.
 Jekyll powers `gh-pages`, so will do my best to keep content readable to humans and machines.